un4v5s/fibery-todoist/README.md

 This is an integration app to import and display Todoist tasks and projects in Fibery.

-This is a unidirectional synchronous integration feature that simply displays tasks and projects in Todoist on the Fibery side.
+This is a unidirectional synchronous integration app that simply displays tasks and projects in Todoist on the Fibery side.

 As of March 2023, a Bata version of [partial bi-directional sync](https://the.fibery.io/@public/User_Guide/Guide/Jira-two-way-sync-159) has been implemented in the official Fibery-developed JIRA integration.